 The baseline assessment first considers the Region's demographics, economic conditions, and current housing stock.
 This assessment helps determine the gap between those currently living and working in the Region and the type of housing that is readily available.
-The assessment provides a foundation for determining the Region's existing housing needs.
+The assessment provides a foundation for determining Region's existing housing needs.

 The preliminary assessment highlighted the mismatch between the Region's population, its housing supply, and jobs.
 Unfortunately, all three have been in a stagnant to declining trend over the last several years, which is both a cause and effect of the existing housing stock.
-The Region's large, old, expensive, single-family units are not well matched to its aging demographic and shrinking household size.
-This existing stock is also unlikely to attract or retain the younger population that the Region will need to thrive.
-Another concern is that many of these units are simply unattainable to a significant portion of the population who work in the region.
-The assessment concluded that the Region needs to increase its supply of smaller, modern, and more affordable units in order to provide housing opportunity for each of these groups.
+The Region's large, old, expensive, single-family units are not well matched to its aging demo174,225 people

+1% decline

+\$126k median income

+1-2 persons per household

+46.6 years old